alidcast/infra.aws/README.md

 AWS has [intrinsic function utilities](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) it uses for marking up JSON.
 If a reader literal serves a similar purpose as an existing utility we name it after its JSON counterpart.

-You can look at the [examples](https://github.com/rejure/infra/tree/master/examples/datomic-api) directory to see template literals in action.
+You can look at the [example configs](https://github.com/rejure/infra.aws/tree/master/example/resources/demo)s to see template literals in action.
 But here's a contrived example for your convenience:

 ```clj
 {#eid Stack1